Printed Report

 //STEPLIB DD DSN=SIMOTIME.DEMO.LOADLIB1,DISP=SHR

-//ITEMMAST DD DSN=SIMOTIME.DATA.ITEMEBC1,DISP=SHR
+//ITEMMAST DD DSN=SIMOTIME.DATA.ITEMMAST,DISP=SHR

-//ITMPRINT DD DSN=SIMOTIME.DATA.ITMPRINT,
+//ITMPRINT DD DSN=SIMOTIME.REPORT.ITMPRINT,

 // DISP=(NEW,CATLG,DELETE),